-Experian Boost™† is a first-of-its-kind service that helps consumers instantly improve their FICO® Score☉ by giving them credit for on-time utility and telecom payments.
+Experian Boost™† is a first-of-its-kind service that helps consumers instantly improve their FICO® Score☉ by giving them credit for on-time utility, telecom and certain streaming service payments.
 Experian Boost is good for people with little to no credit history as well as established borrowers looking to increase their credit scores.

 Average users boosted their FICO® Score 8 based on Experian data by 13 points.
 Some may not see improved scores or approval odds.
 Not all lenders use credit information impacted by Experian Boost.

 How Does Experian Boost Work?

 Normally, utility and phone payments do not factor into your credit scores.
 When you use Experian Boost, however, Experian uses your bank records to find on-time qualifying payments for these monthly bills.
 Experian Boost also now factors in on-time Netflix® payments, giving consumers even more opportunity to improve their credit scores.